-Every organization, regardless of its size or industry, faces various risks that can threaten its operations, data, and overall reputation.
+Every organization, regardless of size or industry, faces risks that can threaten its operations, data, and reputation.
 To address these challenges, businesses employ a range of risk management strategies.
 Two key components in this framework are remediation and mitigation.
-While these terms are often used in discussions about managing risks, understanding their unique roles is essential for building a comprehensive risk management strategy.
+These terms frequently surface in risk management discussions, but understanding their distinct roles is essential for building a comprehensive strategy that actually holds up under pressure.

 Table of Contents